fmgarage/ft-fms-hetzner/README.md

 #### Harden the Server

-Yout server is now publically available and most likely under attack already.
+Your server is now publically available and most likely under attack already.
 We recommend to close all the ports you do not need, [disable ICMP ping](https://www.thegeekstuff.com/2010/07/how-to-disable-ping-replies-in-linux/) and [move SHH to a non-standard port](https://blog.devolutions.net/2017/4/10-steps-to-secure-open-ssh).

+#### Access the Admin Console through SSH

+You can disable port 16000 and use a tunnel:

+`ssh root@yourserverip -L 16001:localhost:16001`

+The admin console is now available at http://localhost:16001 on your local machine.

 #### Set up a VPN

-You can install WireShark on the server: https://www.wireguard.com/install/ and close all public ports
+You can install WireGuard on the server: https://www.wireguard.com/install and close all public ports.
+You can access you database using the [Roadwarrior setup](https://www.thomas-krenn.com/en/wiki/WireGuard_Basics).